NMKsas/gesture_pointer_docs/installation_noetic.md

 # Dependencies

 ## Intel RealSense camera and ROS wrapper
-The current implementation was developed for **Intel RealSense D415**, and supports D400 product family, given `aligned_depth_to_color` stream can be extracted.
+The module was developed for **Intel RealSense D415**, and supports D400 product family, given `aligned_depth_to_color` stream can be extracted.
 The current implementation is dependent on `pyrealsense2` package,

 ```bash
 # install the RealSense python library